 The exhibition will be free to visit, with families warmly welcomed at weekends and in the holidays.

-If you are a school that participated in the project this year and would like to book your visit then please visit Tate Year 3 Project website.
+If you are a school that participated in the project and would like to book your visit then please visit the project booking website.

-The Tate Year 3 Project is a partnership between Tate, Artangel and A New Direction with collaboration from media partner BBC London and film partner Into Film
+Steve McQueen Year 3 is a partnership between Tate, Artangel and A New Direction with collaboration from media partner BBC London and film partner Into Film